-(f) Vacation pay shall be on the basis of the employee's regular normal straight-time salary.

-- (g) If one of the holidays designated under Article 7 (a) is observed during an employee's vacation period, such employee will be granted another day off, subject to the provision of paragraph 7 (b).
-Such day off shall be scheduled in conjunction with the vacation period wherever possible. - (h) For the purpose of clarification, the vacation year is the calendar year. - (i) If requested, an employee shall receive vacation pay prior to going on vacation.
+- (f) Vacation pay shall be on the basis of the employee's regular normal straight- time salary. - (g) If one of the holidays designated under Article 7 (a) is observed during an employee's vacation period, such employee will be granted another day off, subject to the provision of paragraph 7 (b).
+Such day off shall be scheduled in conjunction with the vacation period wherever possible. - (h) It is management's responsibility to ensure that vacation entitlement is scheduled and used within the vacation year of January 1st to December